Krelborn/cra-desktop-app/README.md

 Finally a preload script is added to the electron sources which can be used to inject things from the electron code into the render process.

+We use [InversifyJS](http://inversify.io/) to perform dependency injection using an IoC container.
+This allows the electron side of the application to modify the runtime behaviour of the React application during the execution of the application window.

 # MIT License
 Copyright (c) 2017 Compiled Creations Limited